Skip navigation

 Emerging Products

 The tobacco industry continues to create new products and push new variations into stores, often trying to evade federal and state regulations.
-Some products are marketed them as ‘reduced risk’ or ‘healthier’ to try to increase the appeal to non-tobacco users and to youth.
-Flavors are very commonly added to these emerging products.
+Some products are marketed as ‘reduced risk’ or ‘healthier’ to try to increase the appeal to non-tobacco users and to youth.
+Flavors are commonly added to these emerging products.
 It’s important to stay in the loop on what’s being developed and marketed.
 The following are currently available:

 • Disposable e-cigarettes: On the market because of loopholes in federal regulations on “closed-pod” systems that leave disposable and refillable e-cigarette devices out.
 As a result, the industry started developing and marketing more disposable e-cigarettes with synthetic nicotine, such as Puff Bar, Elf Bar, Hyde, and Breeze.
 Youth use of disposable e-cigarettes skyrocketed 1,000% between 2019-2020.17